Lonami/grammers/lib/grammers-client/DEPS.md

 Provides Stream functionality

-## futures-util

-Provides useful functions for working with futures/tasks.

 ## url

 Used to parse certain URLs to offer features such as joining private chats via their invite link.